msafi/opengash/README.md

 6. Make sure a MongoDB server is running
 7. Load the app in your browser.

 The source code is fully documented.
-The documentation is extracted and published at [http://opengash.com/docs/](http://opengash.com/docs/).
+The documentation is extracted by [JSDoc3](https://github.com/jsdoc3/jsdoc) and published at [http://opengash.com/docs/](http://opengash.com/docs/) using a modified version of [DocStrap](https://github.com/terryweiss/docstrap) template.